 Using the rules as suggested above, we can define transitions among configurations.
 Any sequence of transitions starting in the initial configuration is called a computation.
 A computation halts if it reaches a configuration where all neurons are open and no rule can be used.
 With any computation, halting or not, we associate a spike train, a sequence of digits 0 and 1, with 1 appearing in positions which indicate the steps when the output neuron sends spikes out of the system (we also say that the system itself spikes at that time).
-With any spike train we can associate various numbers, which are considered as computed (generated) by the system; in the spirit of spiking neural computing, the distance between certain spikes are usually taken as the result of a computation (e.g., the distance between the first two spikes).
+With any spike train, we can associate various numbers, which are considered as computed (generated) by the system; in the spirit of spiking neural computing, the distance between certain spikes are usually taken as the result of a computation (e.g., the distance between the first two spikes).
 Because of the non-determinism in using the rules, a given system computes in this way a set of numbers.
 An SN P system can be also used in the accepting mode: a number n is introduced in the system in the form of the distance between two spikes entering a specified neuron, and this number is accepted if the computation eventually halts.

-We denote by $N{gen}(\Pi)$ the set of numbers generated (in the synchronized way) by a system Π in the form of the number of steps elapsed between the first two spikes of a spike train.
-Then, by $Spik_2SP_m(rule_k,cons_p,forg_q,del_d)$ we denote the family of such sets of numbers generated by systems with at most m neurons, each of them containing at most k rules, all of them of the standard form, and each rule consuming at most p spikes, forgetting at most p spikes, and having the delay at most p.
-When using extended SN P systems, we use $Spik_2EP_m(rule_k,cons_p,prod_q,del_d)$ to denote the family of sets $N{gen}(\Pi)$ generated by systems with at most p neurons, each of them containing at most p rules (of the extended form), each spiking rule consuming at most p spikes, producing at most p spikes, and having the delay at most p when using the rules in the exhausting or the non-synchronized mode, we write $N{gen}^{ex}(\Pi), N{gen}^{nsyn}(\Pi)$, respectively, and the superscripts p and p are also added to p in the families notation.
+We denote by $N{\text{gen}}(\Pi)$ the set of numbers generated (in the synchronized way) by a system Π in the form of the number of steps elapsed between the first two spikes of a spike train.
+Then by $Spik_2SP_m(rule_k, cons_p, forg_a, del_d)$ we denote the family of such sets of numbers generated by systems with at most m neurons, each of them containing at most k rules, all of them of the standard form, and each rule consuming at most p spikes, forgetting at most q spikes, and having the delay at most d.
+When using extended SN P systems, we use $Spik_2EP_m(rule_k, cons_p, prod_q, del_d)$ to denote the family of sets $N{gen}(\Pi)$ generated by systems with at most m neurons, each of them containing at most k rules (of the extended form), each spiking rule consuming at most p spikes, producing at most q spikes, and having the delay at most d.
+When any of the parameters m, k, p, q, d is not bounded, it is replaced by .
+When using the rules in the exhausting or the non-synchronized mode, we write $N{gen}^{ex}(\Pi), N{gen}^{nsyn}(\Pi)$, respectively, and the superscripts ex and nsyn are also added to Spik in the families notation.

-The notations should be changed when dealing with other sets of numbers than the distance between the first two spikes, with accepting systems, when generating or accepting languages, but I do not enter here into details.
-Instead, I close this section by introducing two important tools in presenting SN P systems, namely, the graphical representation and the transition diagram.
+The notations should be changed when dealing with other sets of numbers than the distance between the first two spikes, with accepting systems, when generating or accepting languages, but we do not enter here into details.
+Instead, we close this section by introducing two important tools in presenting SN P systems, namely, the graphical representation and the transition diagram.

-Figures 1, 2 are recalled from [9].
-The graphical representation of an SN P system is rather intuitive: the neurons are represented by membranes, placed in the nodes of a directed graph whose arrows represent the synapses; an arrow also exits from the output neuron, pointing to the environment; in each neuron we specify the rules and the spikes present in the initial configuration.
+Figures 1 and 2 are recalled from [9].
+The graphical representation of an SN P system is rather intuitive: the neurons are represented by membranes, placed in the nodes of a directed graph whose arrows represent the synapses; an arrow also exits from the output neuron, pointing to the environment; in each neuron, we specify the rules and the spikes present in the initial configuration.